-He reached down, picked up the little guy, whose foot was stuck between the deckboards, and cradled him in his hands.
-He was limp and unconsious and we saw blood coming out of his open beak, and where his beak met his head.
+He reached down, picked up the little guy, whose foot was stuck between the deck boards, and cradled him in his hands.
+He was limp and unconscious and we saw blood coming out of his open beak, and where his beak met his head.

-As the minutes ticked by he seemed more and more alert, yet his beak remained open and full with blood.
+As the minutes ticked by he seemed more and more alert, yet his beak remained open and full of blood.
 Within five or so minutes my husband set him down, in a flower basket.
-At first he seemed a bit unstable, but eventually he was able to hold himself upright.
+At first, he seemed a bit unstable, but eventually, he was able to hold himself upright.